Back To Top

 How to watch PGA Championship 2026 in the UK

 Golf fans in the UK can watch PGA Championship on Sky Sports.
-The action will be shown on the dedicated golf channel, Sky Sports Golf, with some of the play also being shown on Sky Sports Main Event.
+The action is being shown on the dedicated golf channel, Sky Sports Golf, with some of the play also available on Sky Sports Main Event.

 Prices start at £22/month for Sky Sports on top of an existing Sky TV plan, while you can also stream all the action on NOW Sports.
 Prices start at £14.99/day.